 The human triangle will only go so far, so students will then need to use their calculators or paper and pencil to find how many days it will take for the rumor to reach 8,000 people.
 I would recommend providing the students with a blank chart to give some structure to the students' work after they try the human triangle.

 The chart below includes the first several days (the numbers for the entire chart can be found in the lesson).

 In addition to understanding more about exponential growth, students can be asked to determine the algebraic expression to describe the number of new people to hear the rumor each day (2n), as well as the

 expression for the total number of people (2n+1-1).

 To read the full lesson and the possible extensions, check out the lesson here.

-What I really like about this method is that the process is the same for each use, but the outside numbers are used differently.
-I like the fact that the continued use of the ladder method (for various reasons) leads to the students making greater connections between numbers.....finding factors seems to come more easily.
+As you can see in the anchor chart, math students can use the ladder method to find greatest common factor (GCF), least common multiple (LCM), for factoring, reducing fractions, finding prime factorization, and for finding the least common denominator (not pictured)!
+So many uses!
+And what I really like about this method is that the process is the same for each use; the outside numbers are just used differently.
+I like the fact that the continued use of the ladder method (for various concepts) leads students to make greater connections between numbers.....and finding factors seems to come more easily.

 In addition to helping math students find GCF and LCM, using the ladder method helps students see the relationships between numbers a little more clearly.
 It's very easy to see what factors different numbers have in common and how those factors 'contribute' to the LCM or GCF.
 When I used the ladder method for factoring, students picked up the factoring concept MUCH more quickly than when I hadn't used it.
 The short video below demonstrates how to factor a simple expression.